Photography mdavid.com.au

 CONS

-You might be seeing now how, just by changing the size of the sensor, it opens up all sorts of interesting implications for lenses and photography!
-And these differences are used to their maximum advantage by top photographers.
+You might be seeing now how, just by changing the size of the sensor, it opens up all sorts of interesting implications for lenses and photography.
+Remember that both kinds of cameras can do all the same things, but they handle them a little bit differently.
+And those differences are used to their maximum advantage by top photographers.

 Photography